The Basics: Overview

-Birth control (also called contraception) can help you prevent pregnancy until you are ready for a baby.
-Some types of birth control can also help protect you and your sex partner from sexually transmitted diseases (STDs).
+Birth control (also called contraception) can help you prevent pregnancy when you don’t want to have a baby.
+Male and female condoms can also help protect you and your sex partner from sexually transmitted diseases (STDs).

 How do I choose the right birth control?